 Here’s a guided meditation you can try to get started if you don’t already have a meditation practice:

 Another way you can honor the Activity-Pause Cycle in your life is when you’re working on any kind of project.

 You’ll soon find that incorporating such cycles will increase your productivity as well as creativity.

-Being mindful of the Pause during each phase of the project, (no matter how long or short or involved it is), helps keep energies balanced, and helps keep the creative juices flowing.
+Being mindful of the Pause during each phase of your task or project, (no matter how long or short or involved it is), helps keep energies balanced, and helps keep the creative juices flowing.

-#1 – I chunk the day/work down by working for an hour straight and forcing myself to take a 10-minute break before returning to my desk to tackle another hour.
+#1 – Chunk the day/work down by working for an hour straight and then take a 10-minute break before returning to tackle another hour.

-I step away from the computer, try to ignore the phone, try to rest my eyes away from screens of any kind.
+Try your best to step away from the computer, ignore the phone, rest your eyes away from screens of any kind.

 I’ll either sit in the reading corner of my office and meditate, go to my yard and just sit on the grass barefoot, or hit the yoga mat for some stretching and yin poses.
 (It’s truly amazing how effective just 10 minutes of yin yoga practice can be for releasing tensions!)

 The technique involves batching work activity based on a set amount of time and then pausing for a short period of time before continuing on with the next work batch.

 You can read more about this productivity-boosting technique here.